 So, what are the chances that the virus was circulating back then?

 Dr Julian Tang, honorary associate professor in respiratory sciences and a clinical virologist at the University of Leicester, says it’s possible the virus was circulating in the UK in December 2019.

 There were no restrictions to travel when the virus first started circulating and countries were unaware it even existed, so there’s no reason why it would’ve been contained in one place.

 A study of the virus SARS-CoV-2, which causes Covid-19, analysed genetic samples from more than 7,500 people infected with it and suggested the pandemic actually started sometime between October 6 and December 11, 2019.

 “Given that earlier Covid-19 cases in other European countries (Italy and France) have been found, it is very likely there were circulating cases in the UK amongst people who may have travelled to and from China in that period [between October and December],” Dr Tang tells HuffPost UK.

 The South China Morning Post reported that Chinese authorities had traced its first Covid-19 case back to November 17.
 However, it wasn’t until January that the new virus was identified.

-When asked how widespread the virus could have been in December in the UK, Dr Tang says it’s hard to say as the virus would have gone under the radar during a period when flu was also common.
+When asked how widespread the virus could have been in the UK in December 2019, Dr Tang says it’s hard to say as the virus would have gone under the radar during a period when flu was also common.

 In addition to anecdotal cases of people who suggest they had symptoms of the virus last year, there is also the case of Peter Attwood, 84, from Kent, who first experienced symptoms of the virus on December 28 and died a month later, on January 30.